 Inside the city, built on a hill, goldsmiths would patiently fashion out necklaces and trinkets.
 Some of this treasure would be traded upriver with people from other far-off lands like Egypt and China for cloth, beads and pottery.

-A few hundred kilometres down river, a few hundred years later, another riverside citadel was built, consisting of curved rock homes built inside a wall complex.
+A few 100km down river, a few 100 years later, another riverside citadel was built, consisting of curved rock homes built inside a wall complex.
 The master builders of this little kingdom were so good, their huge rock bricks so well cut, that there was no need for mortar to hold the structures up.

 Of course, we're on a Limpopo historical tour to the kingdoms of Mapungubwe in the west and Thulamela in the east.
 And the tree?
 The baobab.
-This incredibly fascinating Limpopo historical route can take you back further in time - perhaps a couple of million years - to the days of early Man.
-As you travel the Limpopo local route from Mapungubwe National Park through Musina to the northern reaches of the Kruger National Park to the Thulamela site on your Limpopo historical tour, it's easy to cast your mind back and reconstruct life here about five centuries ago, when many civilisations met and traded on these waters.
+This incredibly fascinating Limpopo historical route can take you back further in time − perhaps a couple of million years − to the days of early humankind.
+As you travel the Limpopo local route from Mapungubwe National Park and World Heritage Site through Musina, to the northern reaches of the Kruger National Park to the Thulamela site, it's easy to cast your mind back and reconstruct life here about five centuries ago, when many civilisations met and traded on these waters.

 Travel tips & Planning info